2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 > That the law should not eliminate the consequences, positive or negative, of everyone's actions.
 This is the corollary principle of responsibility.

-In other words, freedom and responsibility are inextricably linked; they cannot be separated.
+In other words, freedom and responsibility are inextricably linked; they cannot be separated from each other.
 For him, liberalism is distinguished from socialism by the belief that freedom cannot exist without responsibility.
 But what realities do the words freedom and responsibility exactly cover?

 Freedom is essentially defined in a negative way: to be free is to act without external coercion in the exercise of one's own rights.
 However, this does not mean the absence of all constraints.
 Because freedom calls for reciprocity, it also imposes on us the responsibility to act without infringing on the property of others and, if necessary, to repair any harm done.
 This is responsibility.